-If you return to the premises and the bell or siren is on, do not enter, but contact the local authorities from a nearby safe location.
+If you return to the premises and the bell or siren is on - DO NOT ENTER.
+Contact local authorities from a nearby safe location.

 Read this section carefully so that you will know what to do if your system goes into alarm.
 Your installer will tell you if fire detection equipment has been installed and enabled on your system.